hydrapwk/hydrapwk.github.io/content/_trouble/cant-write-usbs.md

 # HydraPWK can't read USB

-This is issues This issue was raised from the issue [#3](https://github.com/hydrapwk/hydrapwk/issues/3) report. first one we're very sorry because not including `important` part on build!.
+This issue was raised from the issue [#3](https://github.com/hydrapwk/hydrapwk/issues/3) report. first one we're very sorry because not including `important` part on build!.